Doderich/todo-ss24/README.md

 ## Get started

-If you just want to start the project just `docker compose up` in the root of the project
+If you want to start the project, just `docker compose up` in the root of the project

 ```bash
 docker compose up